Rstraney/IDS-6145-Final-Project/README.md

 -	Limitations of our research as well as propose future research directions in this area of research.

 ![Mike Space Mountain](images/MikeSpaceMountain.png)

 A member of our team enjoying Space Mountain.

 ## The Model

 An Object Diagram is shown below and summarizes the main objects of the Magic Kingdom Guest Entrance System.
 As guests arrive they can park in one of two lots, the Hero lot or the Villain lot.
 From there, guests travel by foot or by tram to security.
 Guests are asked to go through one of two security lines, one for guests with bags or without bags.
-Finally, from the Transportation and Ticket Center (TTC) guests have a choice of transportation to the entrentance of the park by bus, monorail, ferry boat or Minnie van.
+Finally, from the Transportation and Ticket Center (TTC) guests have a choice of transportation to the entrance of the park by bus, monorail, ferry boat or Minnie van.

 ![**Object Diagram.png**](images/ODFP.png)

 ## Fundamental Questions
-The Magic Kingdom Guest Entrance System is being designed for simulation to answer the folowing fundamental questions:
+The Magic Kingdom Guest Entrance System is being designed for simulation to answer the following fundamental questions:

 - Which transportation method (Monorail, ferry boat, bus or Minnie van) is the fastest method to get from the Transportation and Ticket Center to the park entrance of Magic Kingdom?